alejandrosuarez/commandbox-hostupdater/README.md

 }
 ```

 *Please note:* If you specify host aliases when starting the server, these aliases will be added to server.json, but *not* in the web section.
 (That would have required a modification of the core CommandBox files.)
 In order to keep the flexibility, hostAliases will be recognized both inside and outside of the `web` section.

+### CommandBox 6.0 Bindings

+This module supports the new bindings syntax of CommandBox 6 and up.
+All host aliases which are NOT wild card matches or regular expressions will be added to the hosts file.
+This includes
+* `web.host`
+* `web.hostAlias`
+* `web.bindings.[HTTP/SSL/AJP].host`
+* `sites.[siteName].host`
+* `sites.[siteName].hostAlias`
+* `sites.[siteName].bindings.[HTTP/SSL/AJP].host`
+* `hostAlias` *-- Not used by CommandBox for anything, only used by this module*

+Note, if you have configured bindings to specific IP addresses, that will not work well with this module.
+The hosts file entries created will always point to localhost, so the bindings will need to be for all IPs.

 ### System variables